Currently set to Index

 Gail Holman

-Head of Lower School
+Head of School

 Gail has over 35 years of teaching experience, 25 of which were spent serving the Plano Independent School District.
 Texas Teacher Certified in grades 1-8, she is a CALT (Certified Academic Language Therapist).
 She received her Take Flight Dyslexia Therapist training at Texas Scottish Rite Hospital for Children in Dallas, Texas.
 She is also ESL certified and an active member of ALTA (Academic Language Therapy Association).
 Gail attended William Jewell College, Liberty Missouri, where she earned her Bachelor of Science degree in Elementary Education.
 Graduate studies were at University of North Texas and Texas Wesleyan University.
 She has served as an Instructional Specialist, Collegial Coach, and Mentor Liaison to new teachers.
 Having extensive knowledge of dyslexia assessments, identification, and intervention implementation, she served her previous campus as the dyslexia therapist and reading difficulties interventionist.
 Gail is the recipient of the Phoebe Apperson Heart Outstanding Educator Award which celebrates achievement in building effective family-school partnerships.
 Other recognitions include: PTA Lifetime Membership Award, Plano ISD Barksdale Teacher of the Year, and through instructional leadership supported the campus in being recognized as a “High Performance School” by “Just for the Kids” (NCEA National Center for Educational Achievement).